 PS – If you really want to dig into the details of postpartum recovery and nutrient repletion (in even greater detail than what’s covered in Ch 12 of Real Food for Pregnancy; this post contains many excerpts from that chapter), check out my practitioner webinar on the topic: Postpartum Recovery & Nutrient Repletion.

-It’s a full 90 minutes (plus Q&A, so you’ll need to block out ~2 hours for this one) and provides 1.5 CEUs for registered dietitians.
+It’s a full 90 minutes (plus Q&A, so you’ll need to block out ~2 hours for this one).
 The recording is available on-demand at the Women’s Health Nutrition Academy.